liaoherui/MetaComp/README.md

-MetaComp --- A flexible pipeline for comparing the assembly&binning quality of different metagenomic data
+MetaComp --- A flexible pipeline for comparing bins'(from different metagenomic data ) quality.
 ==============
 <b> This is not a production-ready software repository and is still under active development.
 Bugs and feature requests will not addressed.
 Please use with caution.</b>